saaf-water/saaf-water/README.md

 ## Project roadmap

-Note - Some things may take longer time because of COVID-19 restrictions in India.
+> **Note: Some things may take longer time because of COVID-19 restrictions in India.**

 The Saaf water currently does the following things.